Xilinx/Vitis_Libraries/blas/docs/src/benchmark.rst

 2. Benchmark Test Overview
 ============================

-Here are benchmarks of the Vitis BLAS library using the Vitis environment.
+Here are benchmarks of the AMD Vitis™ BLAS library using the Vitis environment.
 It supports software and hardware emulation as well as running hardware accelerators on the Alveo U250.

 2.1 Prerequisites
 ----------------------